Last updated: April 1, 2020

 1.1.1.a All content published on the Asset Store is provided under the Asset Store EULA.
 To maintain a consistent experience for our users, products are not allowed to be sold under any unique licenses.

-1.1.1.c Any third party libraries/sdks that are incorporated into your product that are provided under a license will be required to have a license text file that clearly states which third party files are being included and from what source.
+1.1.1.c Any third party libraries/sdks that are incorporated into your product with a provided license will be required to have a license text file that clearly states which third party files are being included and from what source.

-1.1.1.d Any fonts with dependent licenses being included in your submission must be compatible with our EULA and include a license file detailing the font that it is covering.
+1.1.1.d Any fonts, audio, and other third party components with dependent licenses being included in your submission must be compatible with our EULA and include a license file detailing the component that it is covering.
+A Third-Party Notices text file will also need to be included within the package to provide clear guidance on which components are under the appropriate license.

 1.2.a While it is understandable that some projects are designed around open source libraries or frameworks, submissions to the Asset Store should have a majority of their content developed directly by the publisher.
 If we believe a package is a compilation of found content/products or the direct result of public tutorials, it will likely be rejected.